tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

 ### Installing our package

-For this tutorial we are going to use `react-syntax-highlighter` if you prefer a different package, once you make your way through this tutorial and understand how it all works, you can use your favorite package, it will work the same.
+For this tutorial we are going to use `react-syntax-highlighter`.
+If you prefer a different package, once you make your way through this tutorial and understand how it all works, you can use your favorite package and it will work the same.

 ```bash
 # Install the syntax highlighting package